 Of course, plant-based materials are inherently sustainable.
 However, not all of them follow strict environmental standards in their production process.

 Generally, the qualities and sustainability factors used to create fibers for modal fabric, especially TENCEL Modal, cannot be denied.
-Thus the modal fabric definition encompasses a great deal of the qualities that make it a sustainable material choice.
+Thus, the modal fabric definition encompasses many qualities that make it a sustainable material choice.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.